 Therefore, an individual who stays in Poland for more than 183 days in a 12-month period is a Polish tax resident subject to taxation on his/her worldwide income.
 However, if the individual is also a resident in another country, a residence shall be deemed of that state with which personal and economic relations are closer.
-As a rule, natural persons in Poland pay income tax assessed according to a progressive tax scale (with the rates of 17% and 32%), with exceptions.
+As a rule, natural persons in Poland pay income tax assessed according to a progressive tax scale (with the rates of 12% and 32%), with exceptions.
+Additionally, as of 2022 tax-free amount is 30 000 PLN per year.